Libr-AI/fairlib/docs/hyperparameter_tuning.md

     - **Discriminator architecture**
         [Elazar and Goldberg (2018)](https://arxiv.org/pdf/1808.06640.pdf) explore different capacities of adversarial components by increasing the `adv_hidden_size`, and they show that there is no significant difference.
 Moreover, [Stacey et al. (2020)](https://aclanthology.org/2020.emnlp-main.665.pdf) investigate the influence of varying `adv_n_hidden` and `adv_activation_function` and show that even a linear adversary (i.e. a single layer MLP with a linear activation function) leads to similar results of using a more complex adversary.
     - **Adv level**
-        The most common choice of `adv_level` is the last hidden layer (`--adv_level last_hidden`), for example, a LSTM model followed by a output layer, where we take the output of LSTM as the input to the adversary.
+        The most common choice of `adv_level` is the last hidden layer (`--adv_level last_hidden`), for example, a LSTM model followed by an output layer, where we take the output of LSTM as the input to the adversary.
 [Wang et al. (2019)](https://arxiv.org/pdf/1811.08489.pdf) also consider adding adversaries at different levels, for example at the input level, which leads to a mask for the inputs (`--adv_level input`), and at the intermediate level of the encoder.
 However, their experiments show that models using the last hidden layer (final convolutional layer of ResNet-50) consistently outperform other methods.
 [Wadsworth et al. (2018)](https://arxiv.org/abs/1807.00199) also train a different variant which takes logits as input and even argue that inputs from hidden layers are not necessary, and we implement this type of method as `--adv_level output`.
     - **Update frequency**
         There are mainly two types of adversarial training strategies: (1) GAN-style, which iteratively train the discriminator to identify protected attributes and train the main model to make predictions while unlearn the discriminator (`--adv_update_frequency Epoch`); and (2) using Gradient Reversal Layer during backpropagation, which formulates the adversarial training as a multi-task learning that trains the main model and adversarial component jointly (`--adv_update_frequency Batch`).
     - **Lambda**